-The VCBB will make clear as part of its bid solicitation that each subgrantee must familiarize itself with the requirements of the National Environmental Policy Act, National Environmental Policy Act and Build America, Buy America Act (BABA), and demonstrate in the proposal how they intend to comply.
+The VCBB will make clear as part of its bid solicitation that each subgrantee must familiarize itself with the requirements of the National Environmental Policy Act (NEPA), NHPA and BABA and demonstrate in the proposal how they intend to comply.

-In addition, the VCBB will coordinate with the Vermont Agency of Transportation to develop materials that provide subgrantees information on compliance with permitting requirements and will make it clear that it is the subgrantee's obligation to ensure its proposed project appropriately coordinates their infrastructure construction activities with the Agency of Transportation and complies with state and federal environmental requirements.
+In addition, the VCBB will coordinate with the Agency of Transportation (VTrans) to develop materials that provide subgrantees information on compliance with permitting requirements and will make it clear that it is the subgrantee's obligation to ensure its proposed project appropriately coordinates their infrastructure construction activities with VTrans and complies with state and federal environmental requirements.

-The VCBB will also develop an approach to managing the review process, as well as sharing best practices for developing a project description to ensure it provides sufficient detail about the potential impacts to the environment to make a preliminary determination about the level of National Environmental Policy Act review required.
+The VCBB will also develop an approach to managing the review process, as well as sharing best practices for developing a project description to ensure it provides sufficient detail about the potential impacts to the environment to make a preliminary determination about the level of NEPA review required.